 Starting up isn’t a piece of cake.
 Even if a startup founder succeeds in getting an idea that could disrupt the market, there are some required skills needed to realise that idea, that they might just can’t master themself.

 This is where the cofounders step in.
-A cofounder can be considered as Luigi to Mario, Wasp to the Ant-Man, or anyone who fits perfectly with the main protagonist to complete the required skillset and fulfill the vision of a proposed company.
+A cofounder can be considered as Luigi to Mario, Wasp to the Ant-Man, or anyone who fits perfectly with the main protagonist to complete the required skillset and fulfil the vision of a proposed company.

-Now, many of us are often confused regarding the distinction between a founder and a cofounder or responsibilities associated with these positions.
+Now, many of us are often confused regarding the distinction between a founder and a cofounder or the responsibilities associated with these positions.
 Many of us even use these two designations interchangeably.
 But that should not happen.
 A cofounder has his own identity which is different from the founder.

 What Is A Cofounder?

 This definition might be puzzling as it makes no conspicuous distinction between a founder and a cofounder.
 In fact, a layman often commits the mistake of considering both these positions as alternatives for each other.
 So, what is the basic difference between a founder and a cofounder?
 The answer lies below.

 A founder is usually the person who has a defined idea of a business.
 But they may or may not have adequate finance or human resource or even lack some required skills to realise it.

 A cofounder, on the other hand, is the person who accompanies the founder (the person with the idea) in establishing the business and takes the responsibility to convert it into a successful one.

 To make this definition even more clear, let us look at the example of Facebook.

 Facebook was born out of Zuckerberg’s head during his university days and the access to Facebook was initially limited to the students of Harvard University.